Music for Brass Ensembles Part 1: Fanfares

 The Brass Ensemble, directed by Frank Downes, also performed the work at many Birmingham Conservatoire and Birmingham Polytechnic Degree Ceremonies.

-In June 1981 they performed the Fanfare at the unveiling of a statue of Edward Elgar in Worcester and in 1982 gave performances at the Conservatoire of Lyon, France.
+In June 1981 they played the Fanfare at the unveiling of the statue of Edward Elgar in Worcester, and in 1982 gave performances at the Conservatoire of Lyon, France.

 After Frank's retirement, Reg Reid took over the direction of the Brass Ensemble and the OU performances.
 In January 1995 they played the work at the Royal Opening by Prince Edward of the New Wing at Birmingham Conservatoire.
-Prince Edward was presented with a leather bound copy of the score of the Fanfare for a Ceremony.
+Prince Edward was presented with a leather bound copy of the score of the Fanfare for a Ceremony by the Birmingham Conservatoire Association.

 In 2016 our daughter, Anna, with her Central England Camerata, directed by Anthony Bradbury, organised a 65th Birthday concert for Andrew in Birmingham Cathedral and chose this Fanfare for the opening work.

 Due to the success of the Festival, two more were organised.
-Gemini Brass played the Fanfare in the second in 1987 and the Birmingham School of Music Brass Ensemble in the third in 1988.
+Gemini Brass played the Fanfare in the second in 1987, and the Birmingham School of Music Brass Ensemble performed the work in the third in 1988.

 Here is a snippet from the 1987 performance by Gemini Brass (4 trumpets, 1 horn, 4 trombones, 1 tuba):